alttch/bma-info/eva4/cv/index.rst

 In this document we will explore how to use these capabilities in EVA ICS with `Ultralytics YOLO <https://www.ultralytics.com/>`_ models.
-Detectors for other models and engines can be built and set up using EVA ICS :doc:`../sdk/index` using similar steps.
+Detectors for other models and engines can be built and set up with EVA ICS :doc:`../sdk/index` using similar steps.
 Detector for YOLO models is provided as ready-to-use.

 .. contents::